terrywbrady/iiif-seajug/PITCHME.md

 ### Next Steps for DigitalGeorgetown

-- Choose an image server
+- Choose an image server |
+- Determine where to host high-resolution images |
-- Prototype a manifest builder to extract metadata from [DSpace](http://dspace.org)
+- Prototype a manifest builder to extract metadata from [DSpace](http://dspace.org) |
-- Prototype a manifest builder to extract metadata from [ArchivesSpace](http://archivesspace.org/)
+- Prototype a manifest builder to extract metadata from [ArchivesSpace](http://archivesspace.org/) |
-- Determine how to deploy and manage manifest files
+- Determine how to deploy and manage manifest files |
-- Calculate cost of hosting high-resolution images for user access
+- Calculate cost of hosting high-resolution images for user access |

 ---